TISUnion/Carpet-TIS-Addition/README.md

 ## tntDupingFix

-Disable TNT, carpet and rail duping
+Disable TNT, carpet and part of rail dupers

 Attachment block update based dupers will do nothing and redstone component update based dupers can no longer keep their duped block